 Air handlers are not blowers.
 This confuses some folks, but it's not too hard to understand and we're happy to explain the difference.
-An air handler includes the blower, and several other parts inside.
+An air handler includes the blower, and several other components inside.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one component of many.

 Air Handler vs. Furnace

 The warm air inside your home is brought into the system through return ducts and then pass over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
-Refrigerant lines then carry the heat outside.
+Refrigerant lines then send the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
 Sure, the equipment is more complicated than that, but the process itself is easy to break down and digest.

 Understanding all of your home’s heating and cooling pieces for the San Antonio climate is probably a little impractical, but there are a few things that can be helpful to you as a homeowner.
 If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at San Antonio Air a call at 210-570-9705 or set up a free appointment online today.